dime-scheduler/introduction/README.md

 yarn deploy
 ```

 Go to the repository's settings and set `slides.dimescheduler.com` to the Custom domain field of the GitHub pages section.
+Make sure to do this before the website is published and indicates `Your site is published at https://slides.dimescheduler.com/ !`.

 ## Learn More